 In order to test node connectivity by using the GUI or the cmgr command, the root user on the node running the CXFS diagnostics must be able to access a remote shell using the rsh command (as root) on all other nodes in the cluster.
+(This test is not required when using cxfs_admin because it verifies the connectivity of each node as it is added to the cluster.)

 There are several ways of accomplishing this, depending on the existing settings in the pluggable authentication modules (PAMs) and other security configuration files.